 The fact that each threat dictates a completely different style of conflict means that SOF cannot be everything everywhere.
 That forces some hard choices.

-“Should [Army Special Forces’] 3rd Special Forces Group (Airborne) be focused completely on the counter-terror aspect in North Africa?
+“Should [Army Special Forces’] 3rd Special Forces Group (Airborne) be focussed completely on the counter-terror aspect in North Africa?
 Or should they be looking at East Asia as well?”
 Tovo asked.
 “At some point, we’ve got to make choices.
 From a resourcing perspective, you have to make choices about what you’re investing in.
 If you’re preparing for the counter-terror fight, are you missing the investment in counter-thermal imaging technology?
 In information?
 Countering sophisticated electronic collection?
 Ability of your air platforms to operate in denied airspace?”

 Answering those questions lies at the heart of strategy.
 In fact, it is the definition of strategy.
 A. G. Lafley, former CEO of Proctor and Gamble, described strategy as “an integrated set of choices that uniquely creates sustainable advantage.”2 Strategy is a theory for how to win, pure and simple.

 Tovo takes a similar approach, explaining “executing strategy is all about making decisions.
 And right now, I’m not sure we’re prioritising among the risks and then enforcing that strategic prioritisation down the chain.
 In a sense, it’s great that DoD [Department of Defence] is trying to get its house in order, but what is the nation’s approach to strategy?”

 Vickers agreed: “The fundamental problem across the board is, ‘Do I have a coherent strategic and operational concept to generate campaign effects and obtain strategic goals?’
 You have to think differently.”

 Changing circumstances require a new strategy.
 To think differently, you need to start at the beginning and ask the most basic questions about why SOF exists in the first place.